Giving People Advice Rarely Works, This Does

 To be fair, we all find ways to tell others how to live.
 We can’t help it.
 We all have strong points of view and believe that others should do or think as we do.
 And most of us are all too comfortable expressing those views to others, whether they're interested or not.

-Yet, research using reactance theory informs us that whenever someone tells us what to do and how to do it, we respond with a defensive defiance because we want to maximize our personal freedom and decision making.
+Yet, research using reactance theory informs us that whenever a person tells us what to do and how to do it, we respond with defensive defiance because we want to maximize our personal freedom and decision-making.

 What Does Work?

-If we really want to encourage behavior (or belief) change in others we actually need to move away from advice giving (especially when our advice is unsolicited) and toward modeling.
-In other words, we need to be an example for others rather than telling them what to do.
+If we really want to encourage behavior (or belief) change in others we actually need to move away from advice-giving (especially when our advice is unsolicited) and toward modeling.
+We need to be an example for others rather than telling them what to do.